Startup Incorporation Startup Lawyer

 Incorporation vs “protecting your idea”: Incorporation does not create IP rights by itself.
 It helps you assign and hold IP in the company.
 Trademarks and patents are separate processes.

 Pick the entity type and state, file the charter, then adopt bylaws, appoint the board, and issue founder stock with vesting.
-Then get your EIN, open a bank account, and put IP assignments and equity plan documents in place so your paper trail is complete.
-That’s startup incorporation at a high-level.
+Then get your EIN, open a bank account, and put IP assignments and equity-plan documents in place so the paper trail is complete.
+That is startup incorporation at a high level.

 When should a startup incorporate?